When your life circumstances make being outside difficult, some help may be what you need. I understand. Here’s my

 Local Trail Guides:

-Easy Walks in Massachusetts 2nd edition now includes maps to trail locations, information about trail conditions, points of interest, whether dogs are welcome and much, much more.
-Locations include: Bellingham, Blackstone, Douglas, Franklin, Grafton, Hopedale, Medway, Mendon, Milford, Millis, Millville, Northbridge, Upton, Uxbridge, Wrentham, and Woonsocket, RI.
+Easy Walks in Massachusetts 2nd edition has maps to trail locations, trail conditions, whether dogs are welcome and more.
+Over 50 trails in Bellingham, Blackstone, Douglas, Franklin, Grafton, Hopedale, Medway, Mendon, Milford, Millis, Millville, Northbridge, Upton, Uxbridge, Wrentham, and Woonsocket, RI.

 More Easy Walks in Massachusetts, 2nd edition over 50 trails in Ashland, Dover, Easton, Foxboro, Framingham, Holliston, Hopkinton, Mansfield, Medfield, Natick, Norfolk, Sharon, Sherborn, Walpole, Westborough.

 Easy Walks and Paddles in the Ten Mile River Watershed trails and canoe put-ins in Attleboro, North Attleboro, Plainville, Seekonk, in Massachusetts, and East Providence and Pawtucket, RI

 Great reviews for “Easy Walks” the books, and presentations: